appuio/docs/services/01_introduction.rst

 This documentation has been created with the intention of getting developers ready to automatically deploy their apps to the OpenShift container platform.

-We try to achieve this by means of an exemplary microservice application with the basic functionalities of an online shop.
+We try to achieve this by means of an exemplary microservice application with basic functionalities of an online shop.
 Each microservice is continously integrated and deployed to `APPUiO <https://appuio.ch>`_ (our public OpenShift platform), which allows for an independent description of the necessary pipeline as well as the most relevant concepts for the respective use case.

-Before we describe the architecture of our application in more detail, let us shortly summarize what the following chapters will include:
+Before we describe the architecture of our application in more detail, let us shortly summarize what the following chapters will include (in order):

 .. admonition:: General Concepts
+    :class: note

     * Motivation for Docker and OpenShift/APPUiO
     * Motivation for Continuous integration